 CPAP Care During COVID-19 Pandemic: Cleaning Your Devices

-There were well over 100,000 confirmed cases of COVID-19 outside of China as of March 30th, 2020.
+There were well over 100,000 confirmed cases of COVID-19 outside of China as of March 30th, 2020, and even more as of Jan 2021.
 As infection rates grow, the global community is beginning to understand the seriousness of the situation.

 This makes it important for you to take measures that keep you safe.
-As you are probably aware, the virus poses the greatest risk to people with pre-existing conditions, especially those over the age of 65.
+As you are probably aware, the virus poses a higher risk to people with pre-existing conditions, especially those over the age of 65.

-Though it’s not certain as to whether sleep apnea increases the risks associated with COVID-19, it’s still important to take the proper precautions and take care of yourself (both physically and emotionally).
+Though it’s not certain as to whether sleep apnea (obstructive or central) increases the risks associated with COVID-19, it’s still important to take the proper precautions and take care of yourself (both physically and emotionally).